httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 param-id   = identifier *( OWS ";" OWS identifier [ "=" sh_item ] )
 ~~~

-In HTTP/1 headers, each parameterised identifier is separated by a comma and optional whitespace.
-Parameters are delimited from each other using semicolons (";"), and equals ("=") delimits the parameter name from its value.
-For example,
+In HTTP/1, each param-id is separated by a comma and optional whitespace (as in Lists), and the parameters are separated by semicolons.
+For example:

 ~~~ example
 Example-ParamListHeader: abc_123;a=1;b=2; c, def_456, ghi;q="19";r=foo